Causes Of Neck Pain

 Rheumatoid arthritis can affect the hips, knees, hands, feet, and also spine, including the neck.
 Degenerative inflammatory change to the joints and their associated connective tissues is what leads to back pain caused by rheumatoid arthritis.

-Fibromyalgia is not really a diagnosis, it is more of a ‘syndrome’ that we don’t fully understand fully yet.
-Typically fibromyalgia involves pain in the muscles, tendons, and ligaments in multiple areas of the body, often including the upper back and neck.
+Fibromyalgia is not really a ‘disease diagnosis’, it is more of a ‘syndrome’ that we don’t understand fully yet.
+Typically fibromyalgia involves persistent pain in the muscles, tendons, and ligaments in multiple areas of the body, often including the upper back and neck.

-We believe the true underlying causes of ‘fibromyalgia’ are most commonly a complex mix of postural pain, present-day life stresses, early childhood or birth trauma, and dietary intolerances.
-These are the areas of change in which we have seen bring the most meaningful changes for folks diagnosed with the loch ness monster of pain conditions… ‘fibromyalgia’.
+The true underlying causes of ‘fibromyalgia’ are most probably a complex mix of postural pain, present-day life stresses, past emotional trauma, and dietary intolerances.
+These are the areas of care in which we have seen bring the most meaningful changes for folks diagnosed with fibromyalgia.

-Cancer can set itself up anywhere in the body, it had been known to establish itself in the cervical spine and press against a nerve.
-There are specific bone tumors that can do this but by far the most likely cause of neck pain related to cancer is a spread (metastasis from another part of the body).
+Unfortunately for us cancer can set itself up anywhere in the body, it has been known to establish itself in the cervical spine and press against a nerve.
+There are rare specific bone tumors that can do this but by far the most likely cause of neck pain related to cancer is a spread (metastasis from another part of the body).